osiegmar/tabular-data-interchange-format/README.md

 ```

 For the sake of simplicity and clarity, TDIF requires that all fields are enclosed in double quotation marks.
 This makes
 the format unambiguous and easy to read and write.
+As a consequence, any whitespace character outside quotation marks
+is not allowed.

 ## Request for Comments